-- Bottle and jar caps and lids can be recycled, but should be left on the container
+- Bottle and jar caps and lids should be left on the container.

 - Do not flatten cans and bottles to ensure sorting equipment works properly